ActivitySim/activitysim/_sources/models.txt

 Mode (Tour and Trip)
 --------------------

-This model is partially implemented.
-The tour and trip mode model currently operates for tour purpose eatout only and uses the household home zone and workplace zone for all skim indexing.
-The trip mode model repeats the same operation as the tour mode model, but uses the trip mode expression specification.
+The trip mode model currently operates on the tour table.
+The trip model model repeats the same operation as the tour mode model, but uses the trip mode expression specification instead.

 Tour
 ~~~~~